Code of Conduct for practitioners

 - Any advertising should never be unfair, false or exaggerated in ways that will mislead the public.
 Particular care should be taken over presenting qualifications, accreditation and professional standing honestly to the public.
 Practitioners should not claim that their personal skills, equipment or facilities are better than anyone else’s, unless they can prove this to be true.
 All information about services should be honest, accurate, avoid unjustifiable claims, and be consistent with maintaining the good standing of the Human Givens Institute and of the profession as a whole.

 - Practitioners are free to decide whom they accept as clients, although they must provide clear justification for refusing to provide or continue treatment.
-Additionally, they must inform the client as to how they might find out about other practitioners who may be able to provide appropriate treatment.
+Additionally, wherever possible they must inform the client as to how they might find out about other practitioners who may be able to provide appropriate treatment.
 Examples of acceptable reasons for refusing to continue treatment include:

 - Evident risk to the practitioner or others, for example if the client is aggressive or violent;